latifyildirim/Hands-On-AWS/2023_01_30_Restoring RDS DB/README.md

 SELECT * FROM employees;
 ```

-- Close the `clarusway` database terminal.
+- Close the `latif` database terminal.

 ```sql
 EXIT;